airstrike/xlbuilder/README.md

-## Install
+## Installation

-1. Copy Terra.xlam in this folder to a local folder in your computer (like 'My Documents')
-2. Open Excel and press `Alt`, `T`, `I`
-3. Click on 'Browse'
-4. Find the add-in *in your local folder* and install it
+1. Close Excel
+2. Copy Terra.xlam to %APPDATA%\Microsoft\Addins
+3. Reopen Excel and browse the available functions in the ribbon.

 ## Usage
 - Excel Workbook macros can be easily accessed by pressing `/` twice, followed by a hotkey
-- Additional macros are available when a chart is selected

 ## Hotkeys available in this version

-### Workbook Hotkeys
+### Productivity

 `c`  Toggle circularity on / off.
 Assumes there's a cell called "Circ" with a number
      1 or 0 in it.
 Fails silently otherwise

 `w`  Autofits multiple columns to the minimum width needed for all of them to show their
      contents.
 Due to Excel's idiosyncrassies you might (rarely) need to run this command multiple times

 `k`  Toggle cell fill through colors in current Theme, setting foreground font color to
      white / black depending on brightness of fill color

 `a`  If the current selected range is within a delimited workbook page, select the entire
      page

-`b`   Toggle page breaks on / off

-`u`   Unhide every sheet in Workbook (including 'Very Hidden' sheets)
+`b`  Opens the first link from the active cell's comment

+### Cleanup

+`!f` Remove unused number formats (slow -- please wait for it to finish)

+`!s` Delete every hidden sheet

-`!e`  Delete every style in the current workbook except for Normal, Currency, Comma and
+`!e` Remove every style in the current workbook except for Normal, Currency, Comma, Percent
-      Percent
+     and Hyperlink

-`!u`  Delete every unused style (slower)
+`!u` Remove every unused style (slower, because it needs to check which styles are unused)

-`!f`  Delete unused number formats (slow -- please wait for it to finish)
+`!n` Remove every hidden named range

+### Sheet Functions

+`sb` Toggle page breaks

+`su` Unhide every sheet (including 'Very Hidden' ones)

+`sz` Reset zoom level in the current sheet to 85% and toggles between Page Break and Normal views

+`sa` Reset zoom level in every sheet to 85%

+`sp` Attempt to unprotect the current password-protected sheet through brute force

+### Edit Cells

-`m`   Moves every comment in the active sheet to their original positioning and sets their
+`em` Moves every comment in the active sheet to their original positioning and sets their
      width to autofit contents

-`y`   Sets zoom to 80% and toggles between Page Break and Normal Views
+`e-` Flips the sign of currently selected cells

+`eu` Toggles underline (none, normal, accounting)